 45) “seek comments on proposal to limit PP HCPs to those with experience with telehealth…”

 MCN finds this proposal to be detrimental to the means of the PP. The Nation believes many HCPs would jump at the opportunity to be a PP recipient for telehealth and there are many ways means to gage the ability of an HCP to effectively implement a telehealth program.
 The overarching goal of this program is to provide internet services and telehealth to those who otherwise would not receive adequate healthcare coverage through other means.
-It should not seek to to limit interested HCPs that have capacity to implement the PP.
+It should not seek to limit interested HCPs that have capacity to implement the PP.

 46) No comments on “Eligible Service Providers”.